mecid/mecid.github.io/_posts/2024-11-05-introducing-swift-testing-traits.md

 }
 ```

 First of all, we have to define a tag.
-We can create tags only by defining extensions on the Tag type in pair with the Tag macro.
-Then, we can use the tag trait to add tags to the particular test or test suite.
+We can create tags only by defining extensions on the *Tag* type in pair with the *@Tag* macro.
+Then, we can use the *tag* trait to add tags to the particular test or test suite.

 ```swift
 @Test(.tags(.crucial)) func veryImportantVerification() {